Highflex/ExampleFunctionHookX64/README.md

   - Signature Scanning to find Function Address
   - Ability to specify Function Address without Signature Scanning ( For fast testing )
   - Patch any Instructions in Target Program example
-  - Hook and manipulate c++ class members and functions example ( including ReClass Template )
+  - Hook and manipulate C++ Class Members and Virtual Functions example ( including ReClass Template )

 Compiling:
   1. Clone Repository to your local machine.